- Studying Law at Yale

 Nighttime Shuttle Services: At night, in addition to regular shuttle routes, minibuses provide door-to-door service between University buildings and residences.
 There are also two official law school shuttles, both of whichrun between 6 p.m. and 12:45 a.m.
 The law school shuttles are exclusively for Yale Law studentsand pick up at the law school's main entrance.
 In many instances, they will take you from the law school to your front door in New Haven.
 You can also schedule a trip ahead of time using the law school's shuttle services.

 There are a number of safety measures in place to help students feel secure on campus:

-- Students can request that a uniformed Yale security officer walk with them after dark through the escort program.
+- Escort Program: Students can request that a uniformed Yale security officer walk with them after dark through the Escort Program.

-- Bulldog Mobile gives students, staff, and faculty on campus an effective way to coordinate with Yale Police (YPD) via mobile device.
-The program helps provide a safe and secure campus environment by using a cell phone as a personal security device to active GPS tracking technology and escort timer options.
+- Bluedog Mobile Program: The program helps provide a safe and secure campus environment by using a cell phone as a personal security device to active GPS tracking technology and escort timer options.
+The program gives students, staff, and faculty on campus an effective way to coordinate with Yale Police (YPD) via mobile device.
+Bulldog Mobile

-The Law School participates in the University's campus security committee.
+- Securty Committee: The Law School participates in the University's campus security committee.
 An internal committee convenes when needed.
+Campus Safety Services